snekboss/JustBlade/JustBlade/Assets/Scripts/DocumentationMainPage.md

 - At this point, allow 7zip to work on extracting the archived file.
 - When it is done, you'll see a new folder with the same name as the .zip file.
 However, this folder does not have a .zip extension.
 - Double click on this new folder.
-- You will see an executable file named "Melee Tournament.exe".
+- You will see an executable file named "Just Blade.exe".
 Double click on this, and the game will run.
 - Once the game running, you can take a look at the key bindings of the game from the main menu.
 - Enjoy!